oleg-alexandrov/PolyView/Readme.md

 * https://github.com/oleg-alexandrov/PolyView/releases

 On Linux and OSX the PolyView program is installed in the bin/ directory.
 On Windows it is in the base directory.
+The Windows version is large because of the size of the Qt libraries.

 # License